shimaore/esl/README.md

 This module is actively maintained and used in production systems.

 This is version 11, a new major version of `esl`.
+It introduces TypeScript support, and gets rid of binding to `this`.

 Overview
 --------